 Triggers that affect blood flow to sensitive nerve cells and stimulants can be particularly problematic.
-Try to stop smoking, keep an eye on your alcohol, caffeine, and salt intake, and take note of any drugs that you are taking such as aspirin.
-These common triggers have been reported to make the ringing louder.
+Common triggers such as smoking, alcohol, caffeine, and salt intake are common triggers reported to make the ringing louder.

 Some other health conditions may cause a temporary onset of tinnitus or make the condition worse.
 Ensure that you are treating any existing medical conditions that could play a role in the severity of your tinnitus.

 What is Tinnitus Sound Therapy and How Does It Work?